UnsignedArduino/TinyChessTest/README.md

   --build-type {Debug,Release}, -bt {Debug,Release}
                         Build target type when compiling the engines.
 Defaults to debug.
-  --skip-clone-and-build
-                        Whether to skip the clone and build and try to find a cached binary.
   --time-control TC, -tc TC
                         (cutechess-cli tc documentation) Set the time control.
                         The format is moves/time+increment, where moves is the